CalebSessoms/inkdoodle_db/README.md

 - Use `python .\scripts\show_schema.py` to inspect the installed schema.

 Runtime integration notes (desktop app):
 - The desktop app writes a global debug log (workspace debug.log) which is invaluable when troubleshooting upload/save/load flows.
-Watch for `auth:login`, `db.load:fullLoad`, `db.upload` and `performLogout` messages.
+Watch for `auth:login`, `db.load:fullLoad`, `db.format:translateDbToLocal` (per-field logs for lore mapping), `db.upload`, and `performLogout` messages.
 - The uploader performs verification checks (local vs DB counts) and emits `conflicts` in the summary; use that to detect silent mismatches.

 ---